aqav/obsidian-canvas-links/README.md

-# Canvas More
+# Canvas View

-The plugin add more stuff to make canvas better in [Obsidian](https://obsidian.md/).
-Enable the plugin and select command `Canvas More: Start` to start
+The plugin add views to make canvas better in [Obsidian](https://obsidian.md/).
+Enable the plugin and select command start with `Canvas View:`.

 - Register a view to show **Which canvases the active file embedded** like the backlinks of canvas for it
 - Register a view to show **Which files the active canvas contains** like the outgoing links of canvas from it